adon-cloudcannon/landing-page-test/src/collections/lessons/jekyll-tutorial/introduction-to-jekyll-layouts.md

 ```plaintext
 title: Home
 ```

 ```plaintext
 title: About
 ```

 Any other page variables can be referenced in the same way.
 This makes it easier to set content once in a layout but have different output, depending on the page.
 There are more variables than page - including site, which points to your `_config.yml` file.
-Check out the [Jekyll Variables](https://jekyllrb.com/docs/variables/){: target="_blank" rel="noopener noreferrer"} page if you are interested in more.
+Check out the <a target="_blank" rel="noopener" href="https://jekyllrb.com/docs/variables/">Jekyll Variables</a>&nbsp;page if you are interested in more.
 We will deal with `_config.yml` more in future lessons.

 ## What’s next?

 Layouts are great for making out sites cleaner and more manageable.
 But Jekyll still has more to offer.
 Let’s look at reusing even smaller pieces of pages with **includes.**